 So what can you expect at a Wrocław beach bar?
 Are they right for you?

-Despite the fact that there are 8 of them spread across the city, the vast majority of the bars subscribe to the same formula.
+Despite the fact that there are almost a dozen of them spread across the city, the vast majority of the bars subscribe to the same formula.
 There isn’t really one bar that focuses on being more laid back, alternative, exclusive or cheap.
 This inevitably means the vibe at each bar doesn’t differ too much.

 Expect to find the following: